CatoRaymond-FS/CivVerse/Aurelya.md

 [[Crownwood Forests]]: Ancient, high-canopied trees with bark like obsidian and leaves like spun gold.
 Some are semi-sentient.
 It's said the oldest ones can dream.

-🌄 The Horizon Spires: Jagged golden rock formations that jut from the planet’s crust like broken crowns.
+[[The Horizon Spires]]: Jagged golden rock formations that jut from the planet’s crust like broken crowns.
 Pilgrims believe they mark where ancient celestial beings once knelt.

 🌌 Skybloom Seasons: Once a year, an aurora of living spores rises from the ground and dances through the sky — a planetary exhale.
 This is the holiest time of year.